Battle of Chaul: Preparations

 The Mamluk fleet finally left in February 1507 under Amir Husain Al-Kurdi in order to counter the expansion of the Portuguese in the Indian Ocean and arrived in the Indian port of Diu in 1508 after delays subduing the city of Jeddha.
 It consisted of six round ships and six great galleys called galleasses.
 1500 combatants were on board, as well as the ambassador of the Zamorin ruler of Calicut, Mayimama Mārakkār.

 The fleet was to join with Malik Ayyaz, a former Russian slave, who was in the service of the Sultan Mahmud Begada of Gujarat Sultanate, who was naval chief and master of Diu.
 The fleet was also planning to join with the Zamorin of Calicut, and then to raid and destroy all the Portuguese possessions on the Indian coast, but the Zamorin, who was expecting the Mamluk fleet in 1507 had already left.

 Battle

 The Portuguese, under Lourenço de Almeida, son of the Viceroy Francisco de Almeida, were inferior in number with only a light force, and located in the nearby harbour of Chaul.
 The rest had sailed north to protect shipping and fight the so-called piracy.
-The Mamluks sailed into Chaul and fought for two days inconclusively with the Portuguese, unable to board their ships.
+When the Mamluks sailed into Chaul, Almeida's main artillery captain, the German-born Michael Arnau, advised to bombard the enemy fleet from afar.
+However, Almeida ordered to board the enemy ships, as a victory by afar would be neither honorale nor profitable.
+His tactics, however, went awry due to the size and number of the enemy ships and the sea's currents.
+The Mamluks fought for two days inconclusively with the Portuguese.
 Finally, Malik Ayaz sailed in with his own galleys.
 The Portuguese had to retreat, and Almeida's ship was sunk at the entrance of Chaul harbour with Almeida aboard.
 Amir Hussain returned to the port of Diu, but from that point abandoned any further initiative on the Indian coast, his ships becoming derelict and his crews dispersing.